 POWER MODULE & GEARBOX

 The power module is a combination of the motor and gearbox.
-It’s an expensive unit and it makes sense to extend its life as much as possible.
+It’s an expensive unit, and it makes sense to extend its life as much as possible.
 Cared for correctly, it should provide 20 years or more of service.

-At every oil change, drain the reducer and flush with kerosene.
-Remember to clean the magnetic drain plug before refilling to the correct level with a new lubricant of the grade/viscosity specified by the gearbox manufacturer.
+At every oil change, drain the reducer and flush it with kerosene.
+Remember to clean the magnetic drain plug before refilling it to the correct level with a new lubricant of the grade/viscosity specified by the gearbox manufacturer.

 Though often neglected, scrapers play an important role in extending the life of mining conveyor belt components.
 When correctly adjusted, the scraper keeps the belt clean, which minimizes shocks to and wear of idlers and pulleys.

-Scrapers take many forms but most need periodic adjustment of tension or load on the belt.
-Too much increases belt wear and drive friction while too little leaves material on the belt.
+Scrapers take many forms, but most need periodic adjustment of tension or load on the belt.
+Too much increases belt wear and drive friction, while too little leaves material on the belt.
 Your scraper manufacturer can advise on the optimum settings.

 TRANSFER CHUTES/ROCK BOXES

-Rock boxes, and to a lesser extent, transfer chutes, are expected to wear in use.
+Rock boxes, and to a lesser extent transfer chutes, are expected to wear in use.
 For this reason, rock boxes are usually lined with sacrificial material that needs replacing periodically.

 Click here for more detail on these and additional life-extending tips.